phetsims/my-solar-system/doc/implementation-notes.md

 ## Memory Management

 The majority of the elements in the sim are statically allocated at startup, and exist for the lifetime of the sim, hence most uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink` or `removeListener`.
-BodyViews and the vector Nodes are the main thing that are dynamically created and destroyed.
-They are created/destroyed with `ViewSynchronizer`s

 The sim statically allocates all Body instances, and the spinner that adds or removes Body instances in fact toggles `isActiveProperty` values for each.
 This simplifies the implementation and will simplify PhET-iO instrumentation.